Rarewolf626/data-challenge-michael/README.md

 Using the provided SQL table schemas (`Claim`, `ClaimDetail`, and `ReinsContract`), write a single SQL query to identify subscribers who have exceeded their specific reinsurance deductible and are eligible for reimbursement.

 ### **Health Insurance Terminology**
+- **Reinsurance Deductible**: This is the amount of loss that the primary insurer must cover before reinsurance kicks in.
+In other words, it's the threshold that must be met before the reinsurer becomes liable for part of the loss.
+- **Specific Deductible**: A specific deductible applies to individual claims, meaning the policyholder must pay a set amount out-of-pocket for each claim before the insurance coverage begins to pay.
+It’s often used in health, auto, and property insurance.
+- **Claim**: A request made by an insured party to an insurance company for coverage or compensation for a covered event or loss.
+The claim process involves the policyholder submitting documentation for evaluation and reimbursement.
+- **Subscriber**: In insurance, a subscriber is the individual or entity who enrolls in an insurance plan (e.g., health insurance).
+They are the primary insured person, often responsible for paying premiums, and may also be the policyholder in some cases.
 - **Claim Identification**: Columns like `Claim_Number`, `Claim_ID`, and `Batch_Number` are likely used for unique identification and grouping of claims.
 - **Patient Information**: Fields like `Subscriber_ID`, `Member_Seq`, `Group_ID`, `Patient_Signature`, and Patient_Relationship capture patient-specific and subscriber details.
 - **Service Details**: Columns like `Service_Date`, `Service_Thru`, `Admission_Date`, `D`ischarge_Date`, and `Procedure_Code` manage information about the healthcare services provided.